Podcast Industry Statistics

 Hover or tap any chart element below to see the raw numbers.

 Valid podcasts are available in Apple Podcasts with downloadable episodes, regardless of age.
-There have been many more podcasts and episodes, but they are not all still available through valid feeds (we started reconciling removals in June 2019).
+There have been many more podcasts and episodes, but they are not all still available through valid feeds.

 Added and Removed